If our Links don't satisfy your curiosity, try the Search page, where you'll find links to a good selection of Search Engines and Web Guides.

 In 1987Blood Brothers was revived by producer Bill Kenwright, who took his new production on a national tour of the UK.
 The production arrived in London the following year, opening at the Albery Theatre on 28th July after two weeks of packed-out previews.
 Kiki Dee starred as Mrs. Johnstone, with Con O'Neill as the Narrator.

-In 1991Blood Brothers moved to the larger Phoenix Theatre, where it has continued ever since.
+In 1991Blood Brothers moved to the larger Phoenix Theatre, where it has continued until 2012.

 In 1993Bill Kenwright took the show to Broadway.
 Blood Brothers previewed at the Music Box Theatre in New York on 14th April.
 The show opened on 25th April and closed after 839 performances on 30th April 1995.
 As Bill Kenwright later described it, Blood Brothers became "the miracle of Broadway - the only musical in American theatre history to beat the New York Times" (Phoenix Theatre, 10th November 2012).
 The cast of the New York production originally featured Stephanie Lawrence as Mrs. Johnstone and Warwick Evans as the Narrator.
 When Lawrence returned to the London production the role of Mrs. Johnstone was passed to Petula Clark, with David Cassidy and his brother Shaun playing the twins.